hchyang/PSiTE/README.md

 This option specifies the directory to store the files of CNV profile in each sector.
 The directory also contains an output file for the whole tumor sample named 'tumor.cnv_prof'.
 In each file, there is a step function of copy numbers of normal and tumor cells across the genome.
-There are four columns in the files:
+There are six columns in the files:

 - **chr**: The chromosome of the segment
 - **start**: The start position of the region (0-based, inclusive).
 - **end**: The end position of the region (0-based, exclusive).
+- **parental0_cn**: The copy number of the parental 0 haplotypes (normal+tumor).
+- **parental1_cn**: The copy number of the parental 1 haplotypes (normal+tumor).
-- **local_cp**: The copy number of the local region.
-For example, if there are 1000 cells (normal+tumor) in the sector, the local copy number for most regions is 2000 as cells are diploid.
-For a genome region whose parental 0 copy are lost in 200 tumor cells, the local copy number will be 1800.
+- **total_cn**: The total copy number of the local region.
+It equals the sum of 'parental0_cn' and 'parental1_cn'.

+For example, if there are 1000 cells (normal+tumor) in the sector, the local copy number for autosome regions is 2000 as cells are diploid.
+For a genome region (e.g. 1:3000000-3400000) whose parental 0 haplotype is lost in 200 tumor cells, and parental 1 haplotype is copy number neutral.
+There will be a record like below in this sector's cnv profile.

+    #chr    start      end        parental0_cn    parental1_cn    total_cn
+    1       3000000    3400000    800             1000            1800

 ##### Variant tree file (--nhx/--NHX) (optional)